What's XAUUSD Gold Margin?

 Examples of how to calculate Margin:

-XAUUSD Margin required in this case is $1,000 dollars (your money) if it's expressed as a percent% of $100,000 dollars which you control it is:
+XAUUSD Margin required in this instance is $1,000 dollars (your capital) if it is denoted as a % of $100,000 dollars which you control it is:

 If leverage = 100:1